IBM/go-security-plugs/README.md

 # go-security-plugs
 Plugs4Security

-The [**reverseproxyplugs**](https://github.com/IBM/go-security-plugs/tree/main/reverseproxyplugs) package enable extending a go application using [the standard go reverseproxy](https://go.dev/src/net/http/httputil/reverseproxy.go) with one or more *secuity extensions*.
+The [**reverseproxyplugs**](https://github.com/IBM/go-security-plugs/tree/main/reverseproxyplugs) package enable safely extending a go application using [the standard go reverseproxy](https://go.dev/src/net/http/httputil/reverseproxy.go) with one or more *secuity extensions*.
+The task of this packag eis to not only load extensions, but also recover from any panic situations and handle all errors that can be thrown upon it from extensions.
+It is meant to keep the go application safe from harm done by extensions to a certain degree.
+It does not protect the application from extensions which: use excasive memory, cpu or other system resources (file descriptors etc.).

-The *security extensions* can then be introduced by third parties as shared libraries and developed seperatly from the go application.
+*Security extensions* can then be introduced by third parties as shared libraries and developed seperatly from the go application.

+This allows loading extensions as the go application starts based on configuration as examplified in the example [**proxy**](https://github.com/IBM/go-security-plugs/tree/proxy.go)

 ![image](https://github.com/IBM/go-security-plugs/blob/main/security-plugs.png)